Code-Institute-Submissions/old-town-jewels/README.md

 # User experience

-At Old Town Jewels, our goal is to provide an enjoyable and seamless shopping experience for our customers.
+At Old Town Jewels, our goal is to provide an enjoyable and seamless shopping experience for both our customers and the store owner.
 To achieve this, we have implemented the following strategies:

 # Strategy
+## For Customer
 1. Easy navigation: We have designed the store's layout and menu to be intuitive and easy to use, so customers can easily find  what they are looking for.

 2. Clear product descriptions: We have provided detailed descriptions of each product, including information on materials, sizing, and care instructions.
 This helps customers make informed purchasing decisions.